Through numerous collaborations and partnerships, DRT works to advance the Disability Rights Movement in Tennessee. Current projects include:

 Legislative Tracking & Education

 Tennessee’s legislators file an average of over 1,500 pieces of legislation each year.
 Many of these bills have the potential to impact Tennesseans with disabilities, their families, and communities.
-During the legislative session, DRT staff combs through these bills and follow their progress.
+During the legislative session, DRT staff comb through these bills and follow their progress.
 We pull this information together into a weekly report “DRT Policy Watch” and share it with our staff, partner agencies, and community members.
 Join the “watch”!

 Sign Up for DRT's Policy Watch